 Note: The router user name and password are different from the user name and password for logging in to your Internet connection.
-See Types of Logins and Access on page 15 for more information.
+See Types of Logins and Access on page 13 for more information.

-Upgrade Firmware
+Upgrade Router Firmware

-When you set up your router and are connected to the Internet, the router automatically checks for you to see if newer firmware is available.
-If it is, a message is displayed on the top of the screen.
-See Upgrade the Firmware on page 74 for more information about upgrading firmware.
+When you set up your router and are connected to the Internet, the router automatically checks for newer firmware.
+If newer firmware is available, a message is displayed on the top of the screen.
+See Upgrade the Router Firmware on page 73 for more information about upgrading firmware.